-If we start counting how many products and services are introduced and advertised by companies every day, we would lose our mind.
-The short answer to this question is “a lot.”
-Since most of the info is consumed digitally, promoting your work online is an indisputably reliable strategy.
-But what is the best way to advertise a product or a service online?
+If we were to count the number of products and services that companies introduce and promote every day, it would be overwhelming.
+The sheer volume of information consumed digitally means that online promotion is an indisputably reliable strategy.
+But what is the best way to advertise a product or service online?

-There are several types of landing pages that are mainly used by marketers: landing pages that generate leads and click-through landing pages.
-Lead generation landing pages collect “lead” data from the customers – contact information and other user-specific data.
-Usually, it is done via CTA forms, helping to understand the target audience better and collect the focal points that determine their interests and peculiarities to tailor your future marketing campaigns according to them.
+Marketers usually use two types of landing pages: lead generation landing pages and click-through landing pages.
+Lead generation landing pages gather “lead” data from customers, such as their contact information and other user-specific data, through CTA forms.
+This approach helps marketers understand their target audience better and collect the focal points that determine their interests and preferences.
+This data can then be used to tailor future marketing campaigns to their specific needs.

-Click-through landing pages direct users to pages where they complete the action you intend them to take.
-Mainly it is done through a CTA button such as, for example, “register here” or “sign up for a demo version.”
+Click-through landing pages, on the other hand, direct users to pages where they can complete a specific action.
+This is typically achieved through a CTA button, such as “register here” or “sign up for a demo version.”

 Why is having a landing page important?
-Let’s go through the main benefits.
+Let’s explore the key benefits.

 #1 Increasing conversions